knative/docs/docs/serving/gke-assigning-static-ip-address.md

 type: "docs"
 ---

+# Assigning a static IP address for Knative on Kubernetes Engine

 If you are running Knative on Google Kubernetes Engine and want to use a [custom domain](./using-a-custom-domain.md) with your apps, you need to configure a static IP address to ensure that your custom domain mapping doesn't